rust-lang/google-summer-of-code/README.md

 **Description**

-While not strictly embedded, a lot of the embedded Rust ecosystem uses the serialport crate for serial communication.
-This crate currently uses a pretty old minimum supported Rust version (MSRV) which already started to cause o lot of dependency issues for its users.
+While it is not strictly an embedded crate, a lot of the embedded Rust ecosystem uses the [`serialport`](https://crates.io/crates/serialport) crate for serial communication.
+This crate currently uses Minimum Supported Rust Version (MSRV) 1.59.
+This has started to cause dependency issues for crate users, as well as inhibiting use of modern features.

-We are using an older MSRV for allowing the serialport crate to be directly used with the latest long-term support (LTS) release of Yocto for embedded Linux systems.
+We are using an older MSRV so that the serialport crate can be directly used with the latest long-term support (LTS) release of Yocto for embedded Linux systems.
 A new LTS release of Yocto dropped in 2025 which allows us to update the MSRV for serialport.
-We consider this a breaking change with respect to semantic versioning (semver) which opens a window of opportunity to include PRs with semver breaking changes and - while at it - to streamline the crate's API towards more ergonomics and safety.
+We consider this a breaking change with respect to semantic versioning: this opens a window of opportunity to include PRs with semver breaking changes and — while at it — to streamline the crate's API for better ergonomics and safety.

 **Expected results**

-Getting the next major release 5.0 of serialport ready and published.
+* Getting the next major release 5.0 of serialport ready and published.

+* Suggesting and implementing serial API improvements for this release, including those that might require breaking changes.

 **Desirable skills**

-Knowledge of Rust and a basic understanding of a serial port.
+Strong familiarity with Rust.
+Some knowledge of the Rust Embedded ecosystem.
+At least a basic understanding of serial port operation.
 Interest in working across multiple (desktop) operating systems.
-This is not about diving deep into serial communication but about refactoring and API ergonomics.
+Willingness and ability to do both maintenance and design activities.

 We can ship USB serial adapters for testing, if needed.

 **Project size**

-Likely medium.
+Small to medium.
 The project is scaleable in the sense that there are a lot of smaller individual tasks and progress on every single one helps.

 **Difficulty**